raspberrypilearning/club-mentoring/en/step_7.md

-## Common programming languages in Dojos
+## Common programming languages in Code Clubs

-The most commonly used programming languages used in Dojos are Scratch, HTML and CSS, and Python.
-Mentors are not expected to know these languages when they start at a Dojo.
-However, learning a little about each will help develop your knowledge and confidence in a Dojo setting.
+The most commonly used programming languages used in Code Club are Scratch, HTML and CSS, and Python.
+Mentors are not expected to know these languages when they start at a club.
+However, learning a little about each will help develop your knowledge and confidence in a club setting.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">

-  <span style="color: #0faeb0">**Remember:** You don't need to be an experienced coder to mentor at a Dojo.</p>
+  <span style="color: #0faeb0">**Remember:** You don't need to be an experienced coder to mentor at a Code Club.</p>

 ## Scratch